Getting to Know Your Neighborhood: Central Square

 49 River St.

 If you’re on the prowl for a prom dress, circa 1980, or a 1970s-inspired distressed leather jacket, look no further.
-Just a few blocks from the Red Line, this charming shop has a comprehensive collection of vintage clothing and costumes for men, women, and those who identify as nonbinary or queer.
+Located just a few blocks from the Red Line Central T stop, this charming shop has a comprehensive collection of vintage clothing and costumes for everyone.
 You’ll find funky jewelry, sunglasses, wigs, hats, Venetian masks, Japanese silk kimonos, Hawaiian shirts, 1920s flapper dresses, feather boas, and cowboy duds.
 It’s also the perfect place to find an ugly Christmas sweater.
 Owned by a former professional belly dancer, the store also boasts a colorful selection of belly dancing costumes.

 Click on the points in the map above for more information on the places listed in our guide to Central Square.